mkjanssen/discrete-structures/site/Math212_01Syllabus2022S.md

 |   D   |     25     |            10/19           |         0        |      55%     |    -    |

-[^2]: The benchmark for A-level daily work was computed as follows: 12 full-credit presentations, 6 full-credit supports, 4 classes as discussion leader, 12 problems scribed ($12\cdot 0.25 = 3$ points), 18 points of problem signups.
+[^2]: The benchmark for A-level daily work was computed as follows: 12 full-credit presentations, 12 full-credit supports (6 points), 4 classes as discussion leader, 12 problems scribed ($12\cdot 0.25 = 3$ points), 18 points of problem signups.
 We see $12 + 6 + 4 + 3 + 18 = 43$.

 ### Additional Information

 #### Dordt University Student’s Right to Accommodations Policy

 Dordt University is committed to providing reasonable accommodations for students with documented qualifying disabilities in accordance with federal laws and university policy.
-Any student who needs access to accommodations based on the impact of a documented disability should contact the Coordinator of Services for Students with Disabilities (CSSD): Sharon Rosenboom, Academic Enrichment Center, Office: L168, (712) 722-6490, Email: Sharon.Rosenboom@dordt.edu.
+Any student who needs access to accommodations based on the impact of a documented disability should contact the Academic Enrichment Director: Sharon Rosenboom, Academic Enrichment Center, Office: L166, (712) 722-6488, Email: Sharon.Rosenboom@dordt.edu.

 #### Dordt University Academic Dishonesty Policy